aCeTotal/hypr-arch/README.md

 7. cd hypr-arch -> sudo chmod +x install_hyprland.sh

 8. ./install_hyprland.sh (IMPORTANT!
-Select the correct VULAKN-DRIVER when you are asked for it!)
+Select the correct VULKAN-DRIVER when you are asked for it!)

 9. You can now log in to use your system.
 (You may need to hit the user icon in the middle of the SDDM/Login screen to select your user.)
 Make your own changes in hyprland config: vim .config/hypr/hyprland.conf, especially screen resolution, framerate and bindings.
 Until that happens: